dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA2250](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2250): Use valid foreach variable type
+## [CA2250](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2250): Use implicitly assignable foreach variable type

-There is no implicit conversion between collection element and iteratoi variable, this will result in runtime exception.
+There is no implicit conversion between collection element and iterator variable, this will likely result in runtime exception.

 |Item|Value|
 |-|-|